rebelsky/sams-assorted-musings-reflections/difficult-issues-2019-07-10.md

 _Warning: Because I discuss offensive language in this musing, it includes some such language.
 I have done my best to limit that use._

 Another week.
-Another [_Inside Higher Ed_ report on an idiot student using the n-word](https://www.insidehighered.com/news/2019/07/09/calls-expulsion-texas-am-student-who-used-racial-slurs-viral-video).
+Another [_Inside Higher Ed_ report on a student using the n-word](https://www.insidehighered.com/news/2019/07/09/calls-expulsion-texas-am-student-who-used-racial-slurs-viral-video).
 I'm not quite sure what to make of these videos, other than to find frustration at the number of people who feel compelled to use the word.
 What